Why Vincent Van Gogh Was Not Appreciated During His Lifetime?

 Great paintings and artists like Vincent van Gogh inspire me.
 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!

-If you are interested to see any of my art, you can find out more by clicking here.
+If you want to see any of my art, you can find out more by clicking here.
 If you are interested in what inspires me and my paintings, you can discover more by clicking here.

 We have a free newsletter and would love you to be part of our community; you can subscribe to the newsletter by clicking here.
-If you have any questions, I would be happy to talk to you at any time.
+If you have any questions, I would be happy to talk to you.
 You can reach me, Anita, by clicking here.

 Subscribe to our Anita Louise Art YouTube Channel filled with great videos and information by clicking here.